 A must stop on the Blue Ridge Parkway is an historic mountain estate with thousands of acres and grand mansion to explore.
-Located at Milepost 294, it's about 88 miles north of Asheville and 11 miles north of Grandfather Mountain.
-Built by textile entrepreneur and philanthropist Moses H. Cone as a summer retreat, it includes 25 miles of the original carriage roads.
+Located at Milepost 294, Moses Cone Memorial Park is about 88 miles north of Asheville and 11 miles north of Grandfather Mountain.
+Built by the textile entrepreneur and philanthropist as a summer retreat, it includes 25 miles of the original carriage roads and the Flat Top Manor house.
 The site is on the National Register of Historic Places.
 Adjacent to the estate is Julian Price Park.

 The centerpiece of the 3,500-acre estate is the 1901 Flat Top Manor, a 20-room mansion with spectacular mountain views from the front porch.